ConcordiaExoskeleton/VRExoskeletonSimulation/README.md

 ## Overview

-This project is a VR testing simulation designed for wireless virtual reality headsets (Tested on Meta Quest 3) paired with usage of an exoskeleton to evaluate and test the efficacy of different exoskeleton designs in a construction environments as a standarized test.
-It's goal is to simulates tasks like lifting, carrying, placing, and tying rebar in a realistic outdoor construction site environment.
+This project is a VR testing simulation designed for wireless virtual reality headsets (Tested on the Meta Quest 3) to evolve towards new standardized evaluation of occupational exoskeleton efficacy in construction environments.
+The simulation enables users to perform realistic, physically dmanding tasks that are tailored to the specific exoskeleton such as tying rebars with a back support exoskeleton.
+The goal is to have a controlled virtual scenarios in order to assess the efficacy of the different exoskeleton designs through repeatable, measurable test cases.

 ## Features